This file is: http://www.annedawson.net/pylab.html

 adding support for large, multi-dimensional arrays and matrices,

-along with a large library of high-level mathematical functions to operate on these arrays.
+along with a large library of high-level mathematical functions

 For more information on NumPy, visit: